CopilotC-Nvim/CopilotChat.nvim/README.md

 - `gq` - Add all diffs from chat to quickfix list
 - `gy` - Yank nearest diff to register (defaults to `"`)
 - `gd` - Show diff between source and nearest diff
-- `gp` - Show system prompt for current chat
+- `gi` - Show info about current chat (model, agent, system prompt)
-- `gs` - Show current user selection
-- `gc` - Show current user context
+- `gc` - Show current chat context
 - `gh` - Show help message

 The mappings can be customized by setting the `mappings` table in your configuration.
 Each mapping can have: